2007 Hawaii Warriors football team: Charleston Southern

-Idaho (WAC)
+Idaho

-Previous meeting: Idaho 10 @ Hawaii 68 (2006)

-The 17th-ranked University of Hawai`i football team kept its undefeated streak intact with a 48–20 victory over Idaho Saturday, in front of 13,807 at the Kibbie Dome.
+The 19th-ranked University of Hawai`i football team kept its undefeated streak intact with a 48–20 victory over Idaho Saturday, in front of 13,807 at the Kibbie Dome.

 UH ran its record to 5–0 on the season and 2–0 in Western Athletic Conference play.
 The Vandals fell to 1–4 and 0–1.

 It is the first time UH had begun the season 5–0 since 1981.
 The win is the ninth WAC win in a row, setting a new school record.

 Heisman Trophy candidate Colt Brennan, who sat out last week's win at home against Charleston Southern, threw for 369 yards and three touchdowns on 30-of-45 passing in this game.
 He also threw five interceptions, tying a school mark.
 Brennan extended his streak of consecutive games with at least one touchdown pass to 30 games.
 He has also thrown two or more TD passes in a game in 22 straight games.

 In three career games versus Idaho, Brennan has 11 touchdown passes and 1,048 yards passing.

 Hawai`i got on the board first as Brennan hooked up with Davone Bess on a 13-yard scoring strike.

 Idaho tied it at seven on an Eddie Williams 18-yard run.

 The Warriors then reeled off 31 unanswered points to take control of the game.

 With 4:47 left in the first quarter, UH linebacker Adam Leonard picked off a pass and took it to the house.
 It was Leonard's second straight interception return for a touchdown in the last two games.

 Brennan then connected with Malcolm Lane on a 41-yard touchdown pass.
 Later in the quarter, Brennan hit Bess with a 24-yard scoring pass.
 Dan Kelly hit a 39-yard field goal and defensive back Myron Newberry returned an interception 76 yards to give UH a 38–7 lead.

 Idaho's Tino Amancio booted a 50-yard field goal with 36 seconds left before the half.
 But UH got a 21-yard kickoff return from Brashton Satele to the UH 49-yard line.
 Brennan then went to work completing four-straight passes to set up a 25-yard field goal by Kelly as time expired in the half.

 Brennan scored the lone touchdown in the third quarter taking it in from 1-yard out.

 Idaho added 10 points in the fourth quarter to cap the scoring.

 UH did not score in the fourth quarter for the first time in 22-straight quarters.

 UH receiver Bess posted season-highs in yards (162) and receptions (12).
 Linebacker Leonard led all Warrior defensive men with 10 total tackles.